Stingers/Brachial Plexus Injuries

 The spinal cord extends from the base of the brain down the neck; large nerves branch off the spinal cord along its course.
 When one or more of these nerves are stretched or pinched, this mild injury to the nerves causes tingling and numbness in the arm and fingers; some athletes notice weakness in their arm as well.

-The terms “stinger” and “burner” are two terms sometimes used to describe this stretched or pinched condition.
-It can get stretched by pulling his head away from his shoulder.
-The nerves can get pinched when the head is forced towards the shoulder.
-These injuries are fairly common especially in football players, wrestlers and divers.
+The terms “stinger” and “burner” are two terms sometimes used to describe this stretched or pinched condition of the nerve damage.
+The nerve root can get stretched by pulling the head away from the shoulder.
+The nerves in the neck can get pinched when the head is forced towards the shoulder.
+These are typically sports injuries and are fairly common especially in contact sports like football players, wrestlers or divers.

 Symptoms of a stinger include:

-Symptoms are brief, lasting seconds to minutes.
-With serious injuries, however, symptoms can last hours, or even days and weeks.
+Symptoms of a brachial plexus injury are brief, lasting seconds to minutes.
+With serious biracial plexus injuries, however, symptoms can last hours, or even days and weeks.

-Treatment in most patients is not necessary since they will feel fine after a few minutes.
+Stinger injury treatment in most patients is not necessary since they will feel fine after a few minutes.
 In patients with symptoms lasting more than a few hours, rest and anti-inflammatory medications can speed recovery.
-Patients with frequent stingers may need further evaluation to rule out the possibility of underlying spinal column narrowing which could make return to contact sports unsafe.
+Patients with frequent recurrent stingers may need further evaluation to rule out the possibility of underlying spinal column narrowing which could make return to contact sports unsafe.